shba007/Resistance-Calculator/README.md

 # Resistance Calculator
 Electrical Resistor's Resistance Calculator in C

-This is a Console Based Program written in C. This program Calculates the resistence value of a Resistor by taking its Colour Coding as input.
+This is a Console Based Program written in C. This program Calculates the resistance value of a Resistor by taking its Colour Coding as input.

 Input Screen
 ![First Console](/Preview/Console-1.png)